Banala-Hemasudheer/EDA-on-Diabetes-dataset-/README.md

-Exploratory data analysis on the diabetes dataset - This repository is having the python file and the diabetes dataset on which EDA is performed.
+Exploratory data analysis on the diabetes dataset - This repository is having the jupyter notebook file and the diabetes dataset on which EDA is performed.

 For interactive and better visualization, i have used plotly.express library.
 One can download and run these files on google colab to know about EDA.